- Overview CityGML modules

 - Specific CityGML v3.0 features not supported

 The CityGML conceptual model is thematically decomposed into one Core module and 16 extension modules.
-As the “modularisation” allows us to select which modules are supported by an encoding, below we list each of the modules and describe what is supported and where the so-called null mapping are applied.
+Below we list each of the modules and describe what is supported and what not.

 |CityGML module||compliant?||extra info|

 |Core||all geometries can be represented, Implicit Geometries are supported (called Geometry Templates).
 Only the |

 |CityObjectGroup||groups of City Objects are supported, but not groups of parts of objects (eg it is not possible to group some walls of a building together)|

 |Generics||everything supported, but implemention differs, see details below|

 |Versioning||instead, CityJSON aims at offering a Git-based alternative, see our work-in-progress|

 - adding generic attributes that are not prescribed by the CityGML data model